Higman-Thompson groups and profinite properties of right-angled Coxeter groups: Grothendieck pairs and flexibility

 For a straightforward application of Theorem \ref{nicefreeprod}, one can take $L = \mathbb{Z}$ and take $G$ to be a nontrivial finitely generated abelian group (say, a nontrivial cyclic group).

 For another application one can take $L = \mathbb{Z}$ and $G$ to be a nontrivial torsion-free group with finite $C'(1/6)$ presentation.
 Such a $G$ is famously residually finite since it is hyperbolic and by combining \cite[Theorem 1.2]{Wise2004} with \cite[Corollary 1.2]{Agol2013}.
-Furthermore, the centralizer in a torsion-free hyperbolic group of a nontrivial element is cyclic, so $G$ satisfies the hypotheses of Theorem \ref{nicefreeprod}.
+Furthermore, the centraliser in a torsion-free hyperbolic group of a nontrivial element is cyclic, so $G$ satisfies the hypotheses of Theorem \ref{nicefreeprod}.
 Random groups in the few-relator sense are torsion-free and $C'(1/6)$.
 More concretely $G$ can be the fundamental group of an orientable surface of genus at least $2$.

 Our last application is a generalisation of \cite[Proposition 9.2]{BridsonGrunewald2004}. \begin{corollary} Let $d\in\mathbb{N}$, $d\geq 2$.
-The product $\prod_{i=1}^d F_n$ has infinite genus if and only if $n\geq 2$. \end{corollary} \begin{proof} If $n=1$, then it is known that $\mathbb{Z}^d$ has genus $1$.
+The direct product $\prod_{i=1}^d F_n$ of free groups of rank $n$ has infinite genus if and only if $n\geq 2$. \end{corollary} \begin{proof} If $n=1$, then it is known that $\mathbb{Z}^d$ has genus $1$.
 Assume that $n\geq 2$.
 We take $G=F_{n-1}$ and $L=\Z$.
-The group $G$ is a torsion free hyperbolic group, hence the centralizer of a nonabelian subgroup is trivial.
+The group $G$ is a torsion free hyperbolic group, hence the centraliser of a nonabelian subgroup is trivial.
 Thus by \Cref{nicefreeprod} the genus of $\prod_{i=1}^d F_n$ is infinite. \end{proof}

 The following definitions follow \cite{Radcliffe2003}.
 Let $\Gamma$ be a graph and let $\Omega$ be a subgraph.
 We say $\Omega$ is a \emph{module} if $\Omega$ is a full subgraph and if for each edge $\left\{v,k\right\}\in E(\Gamma)$ with $v \in V(\Gamma)\backslash V(\Omega)$ and $k\in \Omega$, and for each $k'\in \Omega$, there exists an edge $\left\{v,k'\right\}\in E(\Gamma)$.
 We form the \emph{collapsed graph} $\Gamma'$ by taking the vertex set to be $V(\Gamma)\backslash V(\Omega) \cup \{\ast\}$ and the edge set to be